Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Design Rationale and System Overview

-\etitle{Our solution: dynamic Best-of-N speculation. \,} At the initial phase of the rollout, we use the profiled acceptance rate to select the estimated best drafting method, based on the observation that although each prompt's acceptance rate varies significantly, the average acceptance rate is statistically stable for a large batch.
-Therefore, the selection based on the average acceptance rate is likely to be close to the optimal for the batch.
-The best draft is selected based on a ladder we constructed offline, which holistically considers major methods, including model-based~\cite{spd} and statistics-based~\cite{pld,lookahead}, detailed in \textsection{\ref{sec:design-bon}}.
+\etitle{Our solution: Fastest-of-N speculation. (\textsection{\ref{sec:design-bon}})\,} At the start of the rollout, we use the profiled acceptance rate to select the estimated best draft method, based on the observation that although each prompt's acceptance rate varies significantly, for a large batch, the average acceptance rate is statistically stable.
+Thus, the selection based on the average is likely to be close to the optimal for the batch.
+The best draft is selected based on a ladder we constructed offline, which holistically considers major methods, including model-based~\cite{spd} and n-gram-based~\cite{pld,lookahead}.

-During the rollout, when more GPUs are freed due to finished requests, {\sys} dynamically utilizes freed GPUs to deploy more drafting methods for tailed requests, where parallel drafting naturally approximates the best drafting method better.
-As shown in {\fig{fig:rollout-schedule}} (e), if GPU 2 becomes spare, we add the second-best drafting method (1.5\,B) to accelerate the unfinished requests on GPU 0.
+During the rollout, when more GPUs are freed due to finished requests, {\sys} dynamically utilizes freed GPUs to deploy more draft methods for tailed requests, where parallel drafting naturally approximates the best draft method better, because as long as the fastest draft method generates all the tokens, we can treat the requests as finished.
+As shown in {\fig{fig:rollout-schedule}} (d), if worker 3 becomes idle, we add the second-best draft method (1.5B) to accelerate the unfinished requests.
+Note that in the illustration we only add one more verification instance since the drafter can be piggybacked on other workers as it is relatively lightweight.
+If the 1.5B drafting model finishes earlier, the request is completed, and the request is also removed from other workers (e.g., worker 0 and 1).